berinhard/pyp5js/docs/index.md

 $ pyp5js transcrypt my_sketch
 ```

-The way the code is implemented, for now, you'll have to execute **pyp5js** from the same directory-level where `my_sketch` is - you can't run it from inside the `my_sketch` directory.

 If you're lazy as me, you can use the `monitor` command instead of the previous one.
 The command will monitor your sketch directory and keep track of any changes on any `.py` files.
 When it notices a new change, it automatically runs the transcrypt process for you.
 So, now you'll just have to refresh your `index.html` file to see the results.

 ```